 Villages are a grassroots effort to address the unfolding challenges of an older America.
-Originally started in the Beacon Hill neighborhood of Boston, in 2002, the Village concept arose out of community members’ desire to reside in their own homes while being able to access services that address their changing lifestyles as they aged.
+Originally started a Boston neighborhood in 2002, the Village concept arose out of community members’ desire to reside in their own homes while being able to access services that address their changing lifestyles as they aged.

 Created by elders, for elders, Golden Gate Village has three simple components:

-Volunteer Services: Whenever possible it provides volunteer services to help with transportation, groceries, light household repairs, and technology help.
+Volunteer Services: Whenever possible it provides volunteer services to help with social connection, transportation, errands, light household maintenance, and technology help.

-Programs: It offers members healthy living: exercise classes, yoga, tai chi, or informal lunches.
-It also organizes stimulating programs, seminars, and trips with the Village community to support connectedness and friendships.
+Programs: It organizes stimulating activities and events with the Village community to support connectedness, learning and friendships.